studio24/wordpress-multi-env-config/README.md

     }

 You'll notice the live website URL is also the default case.

+If you use localhost for your local test website, just set the development hostname case to 'localhost'.

+### WP-CLI argument
+If you're using WP-CLI you can specify your environment via the --env argument.
+Usage is:

+    --env=<argument>

+For example:

+    wp help --env=development

 ## Installing
 1. First make a backup of your existing `wp-config.php` file.